nickyiliwang0000/h/react-and-firebase/state-vs.-props.md

 `Warning: Failed prop type: Invalid prop 'name' of type 'number' supplied to 'Greeting', expected 'string'.`

+For performance reasons, this validation only takes place in development mode and will not take place in a production environment.
 You can find a thorough list of the provided proptypes in the [react documentation](https://reactjs.org/docs/typechecking-with-proptypes.html#proptypes), plus some additional features like setting default prop values.

 ## So what's the difference between state and props?